Ira David Pinson

-Ira David Pinson (1892–1939) was the son of a Baptist reverend and church leader, who became a professor of languages and philosophy, completing a Bachelor of Divinity at Yale University in 1920.
+Ira David Pinson (October 3, 1892 – July 21, 1939) was an American academic who became a professor of languages and philosophy, completing a Bachelor of Divinity at Yale University in 1920.
 From 1915 he was a member of the teaching faculty of Morris College, becoming its third president in 1930 as it struggled to survive the Great Depression.
 Within two years, he strengthened and steered the college to expansion.
 Pinson died in a car accident in 1939, at the age of 46.
-Pinson had married Bessie Alma Buckner in 1921.
-They had four sons, one of whom died with his father.

 Early life and education

 Pinson was one of two sons of Bessie Anna (Cash) and Reverend James A.S.
 Pinson.
 James Pinson graduated from Benedict College, Yale University, and Colgate Divinity School, establishing the Shiloh Baptist Church.
 His older brother, Sylvester, graduated from Benedict College and Meharry Medical College, practicing medicine in Pennsylvania.

 Pinson earned a Bachelor of Arts (BA) degree from Benedict College in 1912, and a Master of Arts in 1913.
 He then gained another BA, from Colgate University in 1918, and a Bachelor of Divinity from Yale University in 1920.